 1) Unity: The essay should deal with the main subject and all parts of it should be clearly linked with that subject.

 2) Coherence: There should be a logical sequence of thought.
 This requires a logical relationship between ideas, sentences and paragraphs.

 3) Relevance: Unimportant information should not be included.

 4) Proportion: Give more space to important ideas.

 Types of Essays

 Essays are mainly ways of expressing one’s ideas and thoughts.
-Essays vary in how one narrates a personal experience, describes or explains an issue, or convinces the reader to accept a certain viewpoint.
+Essays vary in how one narrates a personal experience, describes an issue, or convinces the reader to accept a certain viewpoint.
 So, essays are mainly classified into four major types, as mentioned below:

 1) Narrative Essays: Telling a Story

 While writing a narrative essay, students must consider the topic as if telling a story.
 Through these essays, they can express themselves in a creative way.
 These essays are usually written in the first person, so as to engage the readers.